paultopia/gobbledygook/content/pages/syllabus.md

 - Jonah Gelbach, *Estimation Evidence* (will be posted on ICON).

-### Week 13

-Research design, alternatives to regression (like logistic regression), practicalities of good research

 ### Week 14

+Research design, alternatives to regression (like logistic regression), practicalities of good research.
+Causal models,

-Machine learning: what is it that fancy data science people actually do with their time?
-Prediction vs inference and statistical epistemology.
+TIME PERMITTING: Discussion of machine learning: what is it that fancy data science people actually do with their time?
+Prediction vs inference.
 Algorithmic accountability.
 Discrimination by computer, and legal implications of statistical discrimination (intentional racial profiling and unintentional racial profiling).

 ### Final exam period